 - SUBSYS comes in several strengths.
 When you are first prescribed SUBSYS, your healthcare provider will start you with the lowest strength medicine, and will change the dose until you and your healthcare provider find the right dose for you.
 Do not change your dose of SUBSYS unless your healthcare provider tells you to.
 Each SUBSYS unit contains enough medicine for 1 spray.

-- As your dose is adjusted, your
+- As your dose is adjusted, your healthcare provider

 - If your dose of SUBSYS is 1 spray, then you will use 1 SUBSYS unit for each dose.

 - If your dose of SUBSYS is 2 sprays, then you will use 2 SUBSYS units for each dose.

 - Take 1 dose of SUBSYS when you get an episode of breakthrough cancer pain.

 - If you are still in pain after 30 minutes, take 1 more dose of SUBSYS as instructed by your healthcare provider.

 - Do not take more than 2 doses of SUBSYS for an episode of breakthrough cancer pain.
 If your breakthrough pain does not get better after the second dose of SUBSYS, call your healthcare provider for instructions.
 Do not use another dose of SUBSYS at this time.